PosoSAgapo/Pretrain-OpenNMT-py/README.md

-# Pretrain-OpenNMT-py: Open-Source Neural Machine Translation in Pretrain Version
+# Pretrain-OpenNMT-py (PNMT): Open-Source Neural Machine Translation with Pre-train support and research friendly feature

 This repository is an extension from OpenNMT-py which supports the pre-train model including BERT model or other pre-trained models.
-The target of this branch is to make OpenNMT a research friendly project that support pre-train model, auto evaluation and find the best checkpoint on the test set.
+The target of this repository is to make OpenNMT a more research friendly project that support pre-train model, auto evaluation and find the best checkpoint on the test set.
-Before you use this package, you should refer to [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) for basic usage as this package works as extension.
+Before you use this package, you should refer to [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) for basic usage as this repository is build on OpenNMT.

-However, as this is an independent extension for OpenNMT, so I may not be able to always keep maintain updated with OpenNMT's new release, but I will try my best.
-If any  feature of OpenNMT does not work in here, you should use OpenNMT instead, but if you think it is a bug in the repository, please raise an issue.
+However, as this is an independent extension for OpenNMT, so I may not be able to always keep updated with OpenNMT's new release, but I will try my best.
+If any new feature of OpenNMT does not work in here, you should use OpenNMT instead, but if you think it is a bug in the repository, please raise an issue.
 ## Completed Features:
 ### BERT as Embedding
-In this feature, BERT works as an embedding layer that provide work embedding given a token.
+In this feature, BERT works as an embedding layer that provide word embedding given a token.
 Therefore the BERT is not the encoder at this feature, the RNN or any other model can be chosen to be the encoder.
 ### BERT as Encoder
 In this feature, BERT works an the encoder which makes it a BERT2Seq model.

 ## Installation

-This package is not available in pip as most of the code is still experimentaly so you should install in from source.
+This package is not available in pip as most of the code is still experimental so you should install in from source.
 ```
 git clone https://github.com/PosoSAgapo/Pretrain-OpenNMT-py.git
 cd Pretrain-OpenNMT-py